 Russell was born in 1914 at Stoke Climsland to Lewis and Hetty (nee Percy) Evely.
-He married Kathleen Bickford in 1935.
+He married Kathleen Bickford in 1935 and they set home at Pempwell, Stoke Climsland.
+At this time Russell was working as a road worker.
 He enlisted with the Duke Of Cornwall’s Light Infantry serving as a corporal (regimental no. 5444091) with the 2nd battalion.
 He was killed whilst fighting around Cassiono, Italy on April 2nd, 1944.
 He was interred in the Cassino War Cemetery, Italy.

 Fred was born in 1912 at Launceston to Fred and Emily (nee Nichols).
 He enlisted with the RAF volunteer reserve serving as a flight lieutenant (service no. 134098).
 He served with 196 Squadron flying a Stirling IV LJ841 and after dropping off paratroopers on D-Day, June 6th, 1944, his plane was hit by anti-aircraft fire and crashed killing all onboard.
 Fred was interred at the Cagny Communal Cemetery in France.
 He left a widow, Eleanor Mohn Gribble, who lived at Long Island, USA.